War in Ukraine: what to keep in mind in the insurance sectors

 Ukraine and Russia are ‘non-admitted countries’ where insurance business through insurers not approved there is prohibited.
 As a result, local policies within the framework of international insurance programmes are in force in these countries.
 The war exclusion is part of the international policies, and is therefore also included in local policies for risks in Ukraine.

 Ukraine – Local policies for risks in Ukraine include the war exclusion similarly to German policies.
 Whether insurance cover is in place as financial interest cover (FINC) for Ukrainian subsidiaries of German companies must be checked on a case-by-case basis.
-Financial interest cover (FINC) insures the interests of the parent company in the value retention of the foreign subsidiary.
-At the moment, no clear conclusions can be drawn.
+We are currently checking with the insurers whether insurance cover is available for Ukrainian subsidiaries of German companies within the framework of a Financial Interest Cover (FINC for short), and the existing programs will be examined individually.
 We are following developments closely.